hampgoodwin/GoLuca/README.md

 - [ ] Better error handling
     - [ ] Better error logging
 - [x] Pagination
-- [ ] Cache for account name/data?
 - [ ] Add a queueing system
-    - [ ] Add some kind of concurrency for the luls and learnings
+    - [ ] Add some kind of concurrency for the luls and the learnings
 - [ ] Add a stress testing system
+- [ ] Add chi doc generation
+- [ ] Create a seeder for a basic dev environment of data